ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-database-on-black-friday-ravendb-document-database.markdown

 ## Our Credo

 At RavenDB, we want to make every step in the process as simple as possible so you can set up and start using the best NoSQL database on the market with ease.
 We are so confident in proving thorough solutions to all your database challenges that, while we will always provide top level service for all your support needs, we charge a fraction for it compared to our competitors.
-Your RavenDB database is designed to be a full-on solution that takes many of the arduous tasks involved with installation, security, operations, and repair, and integrates them into the back end so you don’t have to worry about it at all.
+Your RavenDB database is designed to be a full-on solution that takes many of the arduous tasks involved with installation, security, operations, and repair, and integrates them into the back end so you don't have to worry about it at all.

 Where other database companies plow 75% of their revenues into winning new customers, we reinvest the majority of our resources into making the best full-service database to save you time and money on your next application.
 We take pride in dedicating our energy into living up to our core standard: